Our research has a wide variety of impacts on society and this is fostered in diverse ways and through many organisations and partnerships.

 We also have links to Tech City - an area around nearby Old Street that is home to 400+ digital start-ups.
 QMUL works with the local start-up community through a number of projects, services and initiatives that allow for knowledge exchange to support businesses, develop student employability, and create meaningful impact from our research and teaching.
 Learn more about how we work with Tech City companies in London here.

-We are the lead organisation in Creativeworks London (CWL) a £4m Arts and Humanities Research Council funded collaboration of over 30 organisations (universities, creative industries, museums, libraries and other cultural institutions) involved in the creative industries in London.
+We were the lead organisation in Creativeworks London (CWL) a £4m Arts and Humanities Research Council funded collaboration of over 30 organisations (universities, creative industries, museums, libraries and other cultural institutions) involved in the creative industries in London, which ended in 2016.
+This was one of four Knowledge Exchange Hubs for the Creative Economy in the UK.